Figure painting (hobby): Painting

 Brushes used for figure painting vary by the type of paint used and techniques employed.
 For paints that require specific chemical thinners, such as enamels, lacquers, and oils, synthetic fiber brushes are often recommended for longer life as the thinners can cause natural fibers to deteriorate over time, although natural bristle brushes are often used for finer details.
 For acrylic paints that can be thinned with water there is less concern about bristle deterioration.
-Many acrylic painters consider kolinksy sable watercolor brushes the be the best quality brushes for painting, as they offer a great deal of control over the flow of paint and a sharp, precise tip for painting fine details.
+Many acrylic painters consider kolinsky sable watercolor brushes to be the best quality brushes for painting, as they offer a great deal of control over the flow of paint and a sharp, precise tip for painting fine details.
 Brush sizes can vary depending on the task.
 Some painters use extremely small brushes for painting the very fine details of a model.
 When working with slow drying paints such as enamels this can be true as the smaller brush sizes can produce finer lines more easily.
 However, when working with fast drying acrylics the small amounts of paint in a small size brush can dry quickly in the bristles, damaging the brush and making painting difficult, so many highly skilled display and competition painters advise against small brushes, instead recommending using larger brushes that have very finely pointed tips, such as kolinsky sable brushes, for precise and detailed painting.

 Airbrushes are also a commonly used tool for figure painting.
 An airbrush can be used to apply primer, either single color or zenithally, basecoats, and varnish quickly across large areas, as well as finer detail work such as creating color or value gradients and applying tints or glazes to large areas.
 For fine detail work smaller needle sizes are preferred, although larger needle sizes are preferred to speed up less detailed applications.
 Gravity-feed airbrushes are preferred over side- or bottom-feed as there is less paint wastage, and dual-action is often preferred over single-action as it provides greater spray control.

 A palette is used to thin and mix paints.
 Thinning paints when figure painting is essential as the small details can easily become clogged up with thickly applied paint.
-Any non-porous material, such as a ceramic tile, can be used as a palette and many hobbying companies sell well palettes and palette paper pads.
+Any non-porous material, such as a ceramic tile, can be used as a palette and many hobbying companies sell wet palettes and palette paper pads.
 Many figure painters who work in acrylic use wet palettes to keep their paints from drying out too quickly during a painting session.
 These are often homemade from household supplies, however some use commercial ones made by art supply manufacturers or wet palettes made by hobby companies specially for figure painting.